apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 **type**          --                                                                       The component type name, needs to be ``org.apache.flume.sink.elasticsearch.ElasticSearchSink``
 **hostNames**     --                                                                       Comma separated list of hostname:port, if the port is not present the default port '9300' will be used indexName         flume                                                                    The name of the index which the date will be appended to.
-Example 'flume' -> 'flume-yyyy-MM-dd' indexType         logs                                                                     The type to index the document to, defaults to 'log' clusterName       elasticsearch                                                            Name of the ElasticSearch cluster to connect to batchSize         100                                                                      Number of events to be written per txn. ttl               --                                                                       TTL in days, when set will cause the expired documents to be deleted automatically,
+Example 'flume' -> 'flume-yyyy-MM-dd'
+                                                                                           Arbitrary header substitution is supported, eg. %{header} replaces with value of named event header indexType         logs                                                                     The type to index the document to, defaults to 'log'
+                                                                                           Arbitrary header substitution is supported, eg. %{header} replaces with value of named event header clusterName       elasticsearch                                                            Name of the ElasticSearch cluster to connect to batchSize         100                                                                      Number of events to be written per txn. ttl               --                                                                       TTL in days, when set will cause the expired documents to be deleted automatically,